 I applied to adopt a cat from your organization.
 What is the process?

 Thank you!
 We try to respond to every application within 24 to 48 hours, but our volunteers are not always able to do so.
 We review every application, and we try to follow up with a phone call interview unless we see information on the application that leads us to believe you and the cat for which you applied would not be a good match.
 We do require veterinarian checks (if you have one) and our committee reviews and approves applicants.
 The process can take anywhere from one day to a week unless we have been inundated with applications.
 In that case, we appreciate your patience as we take longer to try and reach all applicants.

 My application for one of your cats was denied.
 Why?

 Unlike some rescue groups, Feline Lifeline has very strict guidelines about who can and can't adopt a cat.
 For example, we do require applicants to be at least 21 years old.
 We put a lot of time, money, and care into rescuing our cats; we want them to go to the best homes possible.
 To us, these living creatures deserve as much consideration as human children.
 If you are denied, it does not always mean you will be denied for another cat from our organization; it sometimes means your situation is not a right fit for the cat for which you applied.
 We appreciate your understanding.

 Why do you ask so many questions during the interview?
 I feel scrutinized!

 Again, cats are living creatures, and we treat them similarly to human children.
-While some of the questions might seem unnecessary to you, we ask the same questions of all applicants to help us better understand if you and the cat would be a good match.
+While some of the questions might seem unnecessary or probing to you, we ask the same questions of all applicants to help us better understand if you and the cat would be a good match.
 It also helps us identify ways to educate you on cat care, should it be needed.
 Our goal is to help you be a better pet owner by using our combined 30-plus years of experience gained by rescuing cats.
 Please do not feel offended.

 Why do you charge an adoption fee?
 The Very Pretty Kitty Rescue Group across the street adopts them out for free!